OK, so they may not literally suck, you got me, they’re just misunderstood, and hopefully the title grabbed your attention a little bit.

 Traditional goals tend to ignore qualitative properties.

 I’m much more of the mind that quality of life is better off equated something like this and not exclusively with money.
 Money is an easy gauge to use, so many of us tend to use it.
+And it is important to a degree but most people reach a threshold of earning and earning more doesn't appear to make them a lot happier.

 If I make more money than you, then I must be more successful, right?
+That's an easy way to gauge our status in the societal hierarchy.

 What if more people know you though?